How Long Are Plumbing Pipes Usually Good?

 Schedule 80, b.
-PVC has thicker walls, which increases its durability but also raises its price.
+PVC has thicker walls, which increases its durability and price.

 Tables are provided by the American National Standards Institute (ANSI) to standardize PVC piping's outside diameter.
 The benefits and drawbacks of using PVC for piping are listed in the accompanying table.

-CPVC is PVC piping with a greater chlorine content, as suggested by the name.
+CPVC is PVC piping with a more excellent chlorine content, as the name suggests.
 Unlike regular PVC, CPVC is acceptable for both hot and drinking water.

-When water is flowing via CPVC pipes, it does so more quietly and smoothly than through copper pipes.
+When water flows via CPVC pipes, it does so more quietly and smoothly than through copper pipes.
 Additionally, CPVC piping is more flexible than metallic piping, is fire resistant, and is insulated to reduce energy loss.

 I have been a Plumber Since 1983.
 I am Certified ( By The P.H.C.C.) and a 5-Star Rated Licensed Plumbing Contractor.